 China, for example, has invested $100+ billion behind AI alone showing their level of seriousness and confidence.
 The European countries including UK, France, and many others have joined the race and put more than a quarter of a billion.

 Russian Federation, following its tradition of secrecy and confidentiality, has not yet disclosed any such plans.
 Although it would be foolish to think that they would not be using these technological advancements to their advantage like others.
 According to a report disclosed in 2019, they were working on an autonomous drone technology that can do the job without any major human intervention.

 Some places are still a no-go for the AI – think about music or poetry generation, or even storytelling.
-The existing algorithms have proven to be not ‘intelligent’ enough even with the state-of-the-art techniques.
-We are expected to see quite a bit of development in these fields in 2020.
+The existing algorithms have proven to be not “intelligent” enough even with state-of-the-art techniques.
+We are expected to see quite a bit of development in these fields in 2021.
 Artificial Intelligence, in general, has proven not to be very effective and/or efficient at performing stuff that needs a lot of prior experience.

 9. AI in cybersecurity

-AI can be used to spot any telltale sign and aware us of any fraudulent attempt or digital activity that might harm us.
-The rollout of new technologies like 5G opens up a new horizon for the AI as it brings huge opportunities for the businesses.
+AI can be used to spot any telltale sign and aware of any fraudulent attempt or digital activity that might harm us.
+The rollout of new technologies like 5G opens up a new horizon for AI as it brings huge opportunities for businesses.

 10. AI will recognize us (even though we might not recognize them)

 Facilities like automatic facial recognition are going to be intensified over the years.
 In the near future, many of the essential services are going to be automated with the help of AI.
 China has already started preparations for making the facial recognition process mandatory for accessing services like public transportation.